Leveraging your personal and business contacts is one of the necessary activities of owning a business. People network for various reasons:

-- With no particular intention but to meet and connect with others in their industry
+- Meet and connect with others in their industry

-- Clear intention of looking for that next job opportunity and connecting with people who can help achieve that goal
+- Look for that next job opportunity and connect with people who can help achieve that goal

 Whatever your reason is for creating a network, below are some tips to keep in mind.